By using this site, you agree to the Privacy Policy and Terms of Use.

 • File: Store the email in a specific project or topic folder if you are actively working on that theme this week.

-This “touch once” approach prevents rereading the same email multiple times, one of the leading causes of digital overwhelm (Forte Labs).
+This “touch once” approach prevents rereading the same email multiple times, one of the leading causes of digital overwhelm.

 How to Implement